AlexPullen91/Mambo/README.md

 * Collapsible Navbar snippet from bootstrap was used and customized further.
 * Modal snippet from bootstrap was used and customized further.
 * Form snippet from bootstrap was used and customized further.
+* [W3Schools](https://www.w3schools.com/) referred to numerous times throughout the project for reminders and recaps.

 ### Acknowledgements